MHickey2/First_Project/README.md

   <img src="assets/images/fonticons.png"/>
 </p>
 - In relation to the Logo I used a 'Balancing Scales icon' to support the overall message of balance in the website.<br/>
-- I added the Social Media Icons to the footer element.<br/>
+- I added the Social Media Icons to the footer element to represent each Social Media Channel.<br/>
-- In ther resources section, for logistic reasons I could not add the name of the website in the link section so used the arrow icon to indicate what each links relate to as a temporary measure.
+- In ther resources section, for logistic reasons I could not add the name of the website in the links themselves so used the arrow icon to indicate what each links relate to as a temporary measure.
+I also used up arrow in the top of Screen button found at the bottom of each website pages (404 page is short and did not require this feature).
   <br/>
 </details>